 Dr Ola is an inspiring and passionate individual, making lectures engaging.
-He promotes real life scenarios, stories and article which relate to the subject matter which has inspired me and opened me to the possibilities of areas to focus for a dissertation topic.”
+He promotes real-life scenarios, stories and article which relate to the subject matter which has inspired me and opened me to the possibilities of areas to focus on a dissertation topic.”

 What to expect from academic life?